-The academy trust has been eligible to claim additional funding in year from government support schemes in response to the coronavirus outbreak.
-The funding received is shown above under "exceptional government funding".
-Exceptional costs associated with Covid-19 were in respect of direct additional expenses relating to additional cleaning & sanitising supplies and deep clean services as well as premises expenses to ensure Covid-19 safe & secure opening of the school during the period for Key Worker & vulnerable children as well as Year 6 & Reception.
+The academy trust had been eligible to claim additional funding in the prior year from government support schemes in response to the coronavirus outbreak.
+The funding received is shown under "exceptional government funding".
+Exceptional costs associated with Covid-19 in 2021 were in respect of direct additional expenses relating to additional cleaning & sanitising supplies and deep clean services as well as premises expenses to ensure Covid-19 safe & secure opening of the school during 2020-2021 for Key Worker & vulnerable children as well as Year 6 & Reception.